Bo Hines

 Bo Hines served as Executive Director of the White House Presidential Council of Advisors on Digital Assets from January to August 2025, where he led development of the GENIUS Act stablecoin framework.
 Within five weeks of resigning, he was appointed CEO of Tether's USAT stablecoin division, a product designed to comply with the regulatory framework he had helped create.
 His transition occurred in the absence of a Trump-era executive ethics pledge and under narrow post-employment restrictions in 18 USC 207.

 Bo Hines (Robert Beauford Hines IV, born August 29, 1995) is a North Carolina political figure and cryptocurrency executive who served as Executive Director of the Presidential Council of Advisors for Digital Assets from January to August 2025.
 1 During his tenure, he led an inter-agency working group and advanced the GENIUS Act (Guiding and Establishing National Innovation for U.S. Stablecoins Act), which passed the Senate 68-30 and was signed into law on July 18, 2025.
-2 According to public reporting, ten days after resigning on August 9, 2025, Tether announced Hines as a strategic advisor, and five weeks later appointed him CEO of its new USAT stablecoin division.
-3
+2 Ten days after resigning on August 9, 2025, Tether announced Hines as a strategic advisor, and five weeks later appointed him CEO of its new USAT stablecoin division 3.

-Available records indicate that the USAT corporate structure places Hines at the intersection of three parties that benefit from the GENIUS Act framework: Tether as the parent entity, Anchorage Digital as the federally chartered issuer, and Cantor Fitzgerald as the designated reserve custodian.
-4 Howard Lutnick, the former Cantor Fitzgerald chairman, became Commerce Secretary in February 2025 and served in that role during the period Hines advanced stablecoin policy from the White House.
+The USAT corporate structure places Hines among three parties positioned to benefit from the GENIUS Act framework: Tether as the parent entity, Anchorage Digital as the federally chartered issuer, and Cantor Fitzgerald as the designated reserve custodian 4.
+Howard Lutnick, the former Cantor Fitzgerald chairman, became Commerce Secretary in February 2025 and served in that role during the period Hines advanced stablecoin policy from the White House.
 5 Hines also consented to serve as a director of Twenty One Capital (ticker: XXI), a Bitcoin treasury company formed via a SPAC merger with Cantor Equity Partners chaired by Brandon Lutnick.
 6

 Before entering government, Hines co-founded Nxum Group with his father Todd Hines, and the family firm donated $1 million in pro-Trump billboard advertisements to MAGA Inc Super PAC one week before the November 2024 election.
 7 Trump had previously endorsed Hines for Congress in 2022 and appointed him to lead the crypto council in December 2024.
 8 No public OGE financial disclosure (Form 278e) has been located for Hines despite his senior policy role.
 9